-- This proposal is the first phase and involves the development of 24 affordable dwellings by Hillcrest Housing Association.
-The proposed housing units are made up as follows; - 4 x 2 person apartments - 10 x 4 person semi-detached dwellings - 6 x 5 person semi-detached dwellings - 4 x 6 person semi-detached dwellings - The units are designed with horizontal weatherboard cladding and individual brick elements at the porches and entrance.
-The roofs are proposed to be plain concrete tiles which is the same as the existing dwellings on Duntaylor Avenue. - Condition 23 of the 16/00478/IPM stipulated that access for construction is not permitted to use Duntaylor Avenue.
+- 2 x 2 bedroom dwellings (single storey appearance with capacity for upper floor use) - 4 x 3 bedroom dwellings (single storey appearance with upper floor rooms) - 2 x 4 bedroom dwellings (single storey appearance with upper floor rooms and dormer extensions) - The units are designed with horizontal weatherboard cladding and white render.
+A variety of pastel colours are proposed for the cladding.
+The roofs are proposed to be plain grey concrete tiles which is similar to the existing dwellings on Duntaylor Avenue and the currently under construction Phase 1 affordable dwellings. - Condition 23 of the 16/00478/IPM stipulated that access for construction is not permitted to use Duntaylor Avenue.
 Duntaylor Avenue currently terminates at its western edge with a hammerhead junction and a fence the applicant holds rights of reserved access at this point.
-A separate application (16/01592/FLL) has recently been approved for an access track for construction purposes, to access Phase 1.
+A separate application (16/01592/FLL) was approved for an access track for construction purposes, to access both Phase 1 and 2 as well as future phases.
 The intention of the condition is to prevent HGV vehicles from using the residential roads and presenting a hazard to the residents of Duntaylor Avenue.
-The long term intention is for this site to connect with Duntaylor Avenue, and there will be a time when access is required, in particular notably for connection of the services and the road. - At completion of this phase, access shall be via Duntaylor Avenue.
+The long term intention is for this site to connect with Duntaylor Avenue, and there will be a time when access is required, in particular notably for connection of the services and the road. - At completion of Phase 1, residential access to Phase 2 shall be available via Duntaylor Avenue.
 The recently approved access track will be developed into an adoptable road for the future phases of the development site.